vonMule/bleeding-edge-ranciliopid/README.md

       Example: "custom/Küche.Rancilio2/actions/STEAMING"
   - Feature: Set userConfig.h ROTATE_DISPLAY to rotate display 180 degree.
   - Feature: BrewReadyLed (now called HardwareLed) configured with ENABLE_HARDWARE_LED also lights up when temperature>steamTemp or >STEAM_READY_TEMP.
-  - Feature: OnlyPid=0: Disable pre-infusion and pause by setting userConfig settings to 0.
+  - Feature: OnlyPid=0: Disable pre-infusion and pause if userConfig settings are set to 0.
-  - Feature: OnlyPid=1: BrewDetection can now also be triggered by hardware using actionControle "BREWING".
+  - Feature: OnlyPid=1: BrewDetection can also be triggered by hardware using actionControl "BREWING".
   - Feature: New userConfig setting SETPOINT_STEAM is also setable via [mqtt](https://github.com/medlor/bleeding-edge-ranciliopid/wiki/MQTT-Setup)/[blynk](https://github.com/medlor/bleeding-edge-ranciliopid/wiki/Blynk-Setup).
   - Feature: hardwareLed will glow for a few seconds when the machine starts up.
 This helps determine a not-starting node.
   - Feature: Additional safe-guard to temporary disable heater if temperature is 10 degree above active setPoint.